hyungwoo-jo/ebookcapture/README.md

-# Ebook Capture Tools
+# Automation and Utility Tools

-This project contains a collection of tools for ebook capture and processing.
+This project contains a collection of automation and utility tools.

 ## Applications